Facebook's VR headset Oculus Go doesn't require a phone or PC

 It will cost $199 and ship early next year.

 There are two types of headsets available on the market: those like Samsung Gear VR and Google Daydream View, which require a smartphone to operate, or rigs like Oculus Rift that work with expensive PCs.
-Oculus Go, which doesn't require a phone or computer, wants to fit somewhere in between to reach those who don't want to invest in pricey computing.
+Oculus Go, which doesn't require you to be tethered to a computer or pop in a smartphone, wants to fit somewhere in between with its all-in-one headset.

-Facebook believes more people will likely spend more time in VR if they own a standalone headset.
-To make the device more compelling for consumers, Oculus Go will have a more breathable mesh fabric, improved lenses and display.
+Facebook hopes that by eliminating the need for a costly PC, the Go can bring VR to a wider audience.
+To make headsets more compelling, it'll have a more breathable mesh fabric, improved lenses and display.
 It will ship with integrated audio so you don't have to use headphones with the device.

 Related: Google admits its new smart speaker was eavesdropping on users